nimiq/tutorial/src/content/tutorial/5-polygon-basics/4-erc20-usdc/content.md

 You should see:

-- Your USDC balance drop by the transfer amount.
+- Your USDC balance drops by the transfer amount.
-- Your POL balance dip slightly from gas costs.
+- Your POL balance dips slightly from gas costs.
 - The recipient's USDC balance increases accordingly.

 ---